aantron/dream/example/w-live-reloading/README.md

-# `w-stress-response`
+# `w-live-reload`

 <br>

-This example demonstrates how to setup hot reloading of the client HTML content.
+This example demonstrates how to setup live reloading of the client HTML content.

 It works by injecting a script in the HTML pages sent to clients that will initiate a WebSocket.